-Did you know Melburnians collectively consume an average of 980 million litres of water per day?
-With Melbourne’s population growing and climate change making rainfall less reliable, we all need to do our part to reach our target of 155 litres per person, per day.
-Because if we each save a little, we all save a lot… as our television commercial shows.
+Households are responsible for more than two-thirds of Melbourne’s total water use.
+As our population grows, and climate change makes rainfall less reliable, we all need to chip in to meet our target of 155 litres per person per day – because if we each save a little, we all save a lot.

-- brushing our pearly whites with the tap off
+- brushing your teeth with the tap off

 - going easy with the hose

-- scraping plates (instead of rinsing) before putting them in the dishwasher
+- scraping plates instead of rinsing them, before putting them in the dishwasher

-- putting a plug or container in the sink when preparing vegetables, washing fruit or washing dishes by hand.
+- placing a plug or container in the sink when preparing vegetables, washing fruit or washing dishes

 Install a water-efficient showerhead